damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

 ## Exercise 2: Confirm the deployment in Azure

-1. Wait until the pipeline complete the execution.
+1. Wait until the pipeline completes the execution.

     ![Edit Release Pipeline](./Images/CreateServiceConnection-08.png =800x)